ravikantcool2024/vetkeys/backend/rs/ic_vetkeys/README.md

 This crate contains a set of tools designed to help canister developers integrate **VetKeys** into their Internet Computer (ICP) applications.

+## Utilities for obtaining and decrypting verifiably-encrypted keys via the Internet Computer's proposed vetKD system API.
+The API is located in the crate root.

 ## [Encrypted Maps](./src/encrypted_maps/README.md)
 An efficient canister library facilitating access control and encrypted storage for a collection of maps contatining key-value pairs.
 It can be used in combination with the [frontend encrypted maps library](https://github.com/dfinity/vetkd-devkit/blob/main/frontend/ic_vetkeys/src/encrypted_maps/README.md).